 Be specific on what you need to add and the number you want to buy based on the budget you have set for it.
 More of the time, when you shop without a list, you may end up overspending.

 For example, when you find a particular shirt with a design you love, you may have the urge to buy them in different colors.
+If you would like to add graphic tees in your wardrobe, make sure to only buy the quantity that are within your budget.

 Do Your Shopping By Yourself